iitmotorsports/IIT-SAE-ECU/SDBC/README.md

 Any sources or `MSG` that have a sync refrenced to them, must output to the network whenever they change.

-synced values should be packed into messages as needed, i.e. if a node has two values that are being synced, send both in same message versus sending then in separate messages.
+synced values should be packed into messages as needed, i.e. if a node has two values that are being synced, send both in the same message versus sending them in separate messages.

 `MSG`s append their signals to a nodes namespace, not the message name itself.